bkesterbyld/caring-amaranth/src/pages/index.md

       advisory services, starter capital and fundraising assistance.

-      Our focus is on companies building cloud-based products that leverage real-time data from machines, sensors, mobile apps, and proprietary data stores.
+      Our focus is on companies building cloud-native products that leverage real-time data from machines, sensors, mobile apps, and proprietary data stores.
     actions: []